Zeriabo/networkspeed/README.md

 ● No station within reach found, output error message It can be in the form of:
 “Best network station for point x,y is x,y with speed z” “No network station within reach for point x,y”

+the code is on the master branch written by typescript can be run by:

+copy paste the code on https://www.mycompiler.io/new/typescript and run it